jzanetti/shiny_aws/doc/source/Customized_AMI.rst

     sudo aws s3 cp s3://mot-shiny-app/auth/aginx.cfg /etc/nginx/sites-available/default
     sudo htpasswd -b -c /etc/nginx/.htpasswd shiny_aws 12345

-In the above example, we installed `awscli` and a few R dependancies such as ``tidyr``.
+In the above example, we installed ``awscli`` and a few R dependancies such as ``tidyr``.
 A docker server is also installed.
 Besides, we use ``nginx`` to configure the username and password at the end of configuration (in this case, the username is ``shiny_aws`` and password is ``12345``).

-Deployment
+Making an customized AMI
 ***********
 Deploying the instance with the base image is very simple, we just need to run: